 Staying within the Leland & Gray Union Middle and High School structure and creating a district with the towns that currently make up the union is one possibility.
-Townshend, Newfane, Brookline and Jamaica send their students to Leland & Gray after sixth grade.
+Windham, Townshend, Newfane, Brookline and Jamaica send their students to Leland & Gray after sixth grade.
 Consolidating those districts into one would keep them all within the Windham Central Supervisory Union.

 The other possibilities would provide Jamaica students with school choice.

-One option involves Jamaica leaving the Leland & Gray union to join Windham and Dover.
+One option involves Jamaica leaving the Leland & Gray union to join Wardsboro and Dover.
 Those two districts operate elementary schools in the WCSU that offer students school choice from seventh to 12th grade.